The key factor: Why HD Audio Player matters more than your hardware

 How does it work?

 You upload some albums to VOX Cloud on Mac (part of VOX Premium account

 ) , and they also become available for listening on your iPhone.
 As I've said, the quality remains original, so it's a great option to listen to HD audio on iPhone.
 You can download some tracks or albums to iPhone for offline listening when you need.
 VOX Cloud is available only for VOX Premium users

 .
 It's a perfect HD audio player

 designed for everyone who appreciates quality and functionality.

 We have finally come to a moment when MP3 is no longer a standard of digital music, and the quality is more valuable than the quantity.
 What we now need is an HD audio player that can play music of high resolution

 VOX HD Audio Player is the one that combines all the features to take our music experience to a completely new level.
-It can play scores of audio formats, produces the highest audio quality, scrobbles to Last.fm, and LOOP Music Cloud stores all your songs.
-VOX and LOOP is a perfect solution for music admirers who prefer HD sound.
+It can play scores of audio formats, produces the highest audio quality, scrobbles to Last.fm, and VOX Music Cloud stores all your songs.
+VOX is a perfect solution for music admirers who prefer HD sound.